 The worlds best spar varnish is generally considered to be Epifanes.
 If you have never used it before – perhaps you should treat yourself and your wood.

 We offer 2 Epifanes varnishes, High Gloss and Wood Finish.
 Both offer a high gloss finish.
 Wood Finish does not require sanding between coats, provided re-coating is done before 72 hours.
 Wood Finish is less clear than High Gloss Varnish.
 Both offer excellent UV protection.
-High Gloss is a required part of this kit, and you may optionally choose to purchase Wood Finish which is a popular choice to build up the initial coats of varnish.
+Wood Finish is a required part of this kit as we recommend it to build up the bulk of the coats.
+You may optionally choose to purchase High Gloss as well which is a popular choice for the final coats of varnish.

 Coverage Of CPES as Varnish Primer